OrangeBuffalo/VanillaExpandedRebalanced/README.md

     * Plant work speed from +33% to +5%
 * Combat knife
     * DPS from 8.29 (between spear and longsword) to 7.09 (between shiv and gladius)
+* Crossbow
+    * Reduced armor penetration from 0.86 to 0.20

 ## Vanilla Weapons Expanded - Tribal